-Ford Expedition owners have reported 18 problems associated with starter (under the electrical system category).
+Ford Expedition owners have reported 19 problems related to starter (under the electrical system category).

 See all problems of the 1999 Ford Expedition.

 The radio would turn on and off without the key in the ignition, the starter tries to start the vehicle without the key in the ignition.
 While driving down the road the interior lights flicker and the headlights will turn on and off randomly.
 Automatic door locks will not always work.

 My 1998 Ford Expedition began having severe electrical problems after heavy rains.
 The starter will cycle when the key is not even in the ignition, the ac blower remains on when truck is shut off, speedometer fails to work, transmission shifts roughly, interior lights come on, truck shuts off unexpectedly.
 Researched on internet and apparently many Ford trucks made in 1998 have similar problems due to leaky windshields, allowing water to enter fuse boxes.
 This problem could be very dangerous particularly the constant cycling of the starter in an unattended truck, and shutting off while driving.
 I would imagine engine fires are also a possibility given the range of electrical issues this is causing.
 Repairs include a new windshield and gem box, running approximately $1,000.

 See all problems of the 1998 Ford Expedition.

 Serious electrical malfunctions consisting of fan blowing without vehicle being started, radio going on and off, 4x4 light blinking, clicking noises, starter trying to start the vehicle while already started, popping noises, windows working and not working.
 Battery being drained.
 All this after snowstorm.

 See all problems of the 2000 Ford Expedition.